Alliance Consortia Quantum grants

 Equity, diversity and inclusion

-Excellent research considers EDI both in the environment in which research takes place (forming a research team, student training) and in the research process itself.
+Excellent research considers EDI both in the research environment (forming a research team, student training) and in the research process.
 For Alliance grants, EDI considerations are currently evaluated in the training, mentorship and professional development opportunities for students and trainees.
 The aim is to remove barriers to the recruitment and promote full participation of individuals from underrepresented groups, including women, Indigenous Peoples (First Nations, Inuit, and Métis), persons with disabilities, members of visible minority/racialized groups and members of 2SLGBTQI+ communities.
 Applicants are encouraged to increase the inclusion and advancement of underrepresented groups as one way to enhance the excellence in research and training.
 For additional guidance, applicants should refer to Alliance grants: Equity, diversity and inclusion in your training plan and the NSERC guide on integrating equity, diversity and inclusion considerations in research.